 The Gulf livery colours originated with the Gulf Oil Corporation in 1967, when its then vice president, Grady Davis, decided to enter his own GT40, #1049, as an independent entry at both Daytona and Sebring.
 The car was finished in the standard Gulf Oil colours of dark blue with orange trim.
 In that same year Ford USA decided to withdraw from sports car racing, and, in turn, Gulf Oil Corporation took over the sponsorship of the newly acquired GT40 race team, J.W.
 Automotive Engineering Ltd., referred to as JWAE.

 With the new 1967 season underway, the first official Gulf cars were known as Mirages.
 These cars not only sported a new body and roofline, which differed from those of the standard GT40s, but also featured a new distinctive colour, which the racing world would come to know as the now famous Gulf Powder Blue (code #P030-8013), and which was accented with Marigold (code #P030-3393) orange trim.
-Just three of the Mirage cars were built, 10001, 10002, and 10003, of which just one (10001) exists today.
+Just three of the Mirage cars were built, 10001, 10002, and 10003, of which just one (10001) exists today in its original form.

-The fourth car, 1084, started life as a 1965 chassis (1004).
-In 1968 an extra car was needed for Spa, in May of that year, so that 1074 could be rested and prepared for Le Mans.
-The new car (1004/1084) duly went on to race as a Gulf livery car at Spa, where it finished in fourth place.
+The fourth car, 1084, actually started life as a 1965 chassis (1004).
+In 1968 as an extra car was needed for Spa, so that 1074 could be prepared for Le Mans.
+This new car (P / 1004/1084) duly went on to race as a Gulf livery car at Spa, where it finished in respected fourth place.

 The last Gulf livery GT40, chassis 1086, has the unique distinction of being the very last original Abbey Panel GT40 in the original production run P / 1000-1086.
 Finished to the order of JWAE's greatest achievement GT40 1075, the Double Le Mans winner.
 No race history.
 Only one remaining original / unrestored.
 Retained by JWAE owner John Willment.